Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Sinking funds vs. other savings

-Sinking Fund vs. emergency fund
+Sinking fund vs. emergency fund

 The primary difference lies in predictability.
 A sinking fund is for known, anticipated expenses, such as a roof replacement or an appliance upgrade.
 You know these costs will eventually occur, even if the exact timing is uncertain.
-Conversely, an emergency fund is for unknown, unexpected crises like sudden job loss or an unforeseen medical emergency.
-It acts as a safety net for genuine surprises, whereas a sinking fund addresses planned financial needs.

-Sinking Fund vs. general savings account
+Sinking fund vs. general savings account

 A general savings account holds money without a specific, immediate purpose.
 It might be for broad financial security or vague future goals.
 A sinking fund, however, has a highly specific objective.
+The difference in sinking fund vs. savings lies in intent; savings accounts are flexible, but sinking funds are specific.

 For instance, a general savings account might simply hold extra cash, while a sinking fund targets the replacement of a specific HVAC unit in five years.
 This dedicated focus ensures that funds are available when needed for their intended purpose.